 During winter, kids have a lot time staying inside, which is perfect for some fun learning activities.
-Here are some fun winter math activities for kids from preschool to elementary school.
+Here are some fun winter math activities for kids from preschool to elementary school, even early middle school.

 1. Hot chocolate math is a great one for kids just start simple addition.